There are several pieces of legislation that deal with fire safety in England and Wales.

 - make the person responsible for fire safety in your building carry out a fire risk assessment or safety improvements (through an enforcement notice)

-- make the person responsible for fire safety tell the FRA about any changes to the building that may raise the risk of fire (through an alterations notice)
+- make the person responsible for fire safety tell the fire and rescue authority about any changes to the building that may raise the risk of fire (through an alterations notice)

 - force buildings (or parts of buildings) to close (through a prohibition notice)